Xoanis/s2smtp/README.md

 Windows:

-The easist way is using vcpkg
+The easiest  way is using vcpkg

 ```ps1
 mkdir example